If Italy was a pressure washer, I would want to be a dirty, dirty piece of flooring.

-You’ll be able to pick up some discounted fares on accommodation at this time and see various attractions without the bustling crowds.
+You’ll be able to pick up some discounted fares on amazing places to stay at this time and see various attractions without the bustling crowds.
 It’s a good idea to check opening hours as these can be shorter than during the summer.

 Best Time to Go to Venice

-Whether you’re planning to attend Carnevale in February, purchase ornate glass creations in Murano, or hang out on the beaches of the Lido, chances are you’ll be doing so alongside masses of tourists no matter which time of year you choose to visit.
+Whether you’re planning to attend Carnevale in February, purchase ornate glass creations in Murano, hang out on the beaches of the Lido or take a day trip here from Milan, chances are you’ll be doing so alongside masses of tourists no matter which time of year you choose to visit.

 The summer months are hot and humid and attract hordes of tourists.
-While Venice is generally a more expensive destination, the summer months can see prices dramatically rise.
+While Venice is generally an expensive destination, the summer months can see prices dramatically rise.